DustinChecketts/FiveSecondRule/README.md

 - Concept taken from [FiveSecondRule](https://github.com/smp4903/FiveSecondRule) by [smp4903](https://github.com/smp4903), but all code is my own

-<h4>Vocabulary</h4>

-- *The "five-second-rule" refers to the necessary time to elapse after spending mana before mana regeneration will resume.
-- **A "tick" is a measure of time used for over-time effects.
-Mana regeneration uses 2-second "ticks".

 <h4>Known-Issues/ToDo</h4>

 - Thorough testing across all classes still needed.